What is a robot?

 There are many definitions of robots.
 In general, a robot is a physical machine or object that is capable of carrying out actions autonomously.
 Robots can be programmable and have built-in or attached sensors (e.g. distance, temperature, light, inclination).
 With the use of coding, a robot can change its behaviour or execute a series of actions.
 Learn more about coding here.

 Some examples of robots or programmable hardware that you may hear about or wish to work listed below.
-Click on the name of each piece of hardware to access our curated and created resources!

 Robots

-blockly code for dash and dot bot
+dash and dot

 Dash & Dot are a pair of programmable robots designed to help kids turn their code into a tangible learning experience.
 Watch as Dash & Dot navigate the world based on the instructions you have given it!